 Vegetative soil cover will include the placement of temporary or permanent seed or the protection of existing vegetation from construction activities.
-Only noninvasive species will be used for temporary and permanent soil stabilization efforts and the type of seeding required for the various areas will be in accordance with the requirements in the URS Work Plan for this project.
-For nonvegetative cover, URS will place mulch in unprotected areas.
+Only non-invasive species will be used for temporary and permanent soil stabilization efforts and the type of seeding required for the various areas will be coordinated with the Ohio EPA, USACE, OHARNG and RVAAP.
+For non-vegetative cover, Shaw will place mulch in unprotected areas.
 Structural soil stabilization options will include land grading to provide erosion and runoff control.